The Battle of Santiago was the toughest match ever

 further, there were several injured scope.
 Humberto Maschio, Italian-Argentine, He suffered a fractured nasal septum and Alberto Fouilloux, Chilean, He sprained… Falling on a journalist! he would miss the rest of the world for this injury.

-The only positive the meeting would come years later, when Leonel Sanchez signed for AC Milan and shared a dressing room with Mario David.
+The only positive the meeting would come years later, when Leonel Sánchez played some friendlies with AC Milan and shared a dressing room with Mario David.
 There they forgot old braids and became great friends.

 Fortunately the match was only broadcast on BBC English, which nevertheless in their previous and notice what would happen with a phrase for history commentator David Coleman: “Good afternoon.
 The game you are about to witness is the stupidest football exhibition, frightening, unpleasant and shameful, possibly, in the history of this sport”.